bluekvirus/Stage.js/implementation/HOWTO.md

 ###Quick steps
 Here is the recommended **workflow**.
 You should follow the steps each time you want to start a new project with *Pro.js*.
 We assume that you have downloaded the *Pro.js* client package now and extracted to your project folder of choice.

 Remember, creating a web application is like drawing a picture.
 Start by laying things out and gradually refine the details.
-In our case, always start by defining application template with regions and the *Context*s.
+In our case, always start by defining application template.

 ####Step 1.
 Initialize
 Go to your `main.js` and setup the application by using `Application.setup()`: